-NOTE: "Incomplete" grades must be resolved, and the foreign language requirement satisfied, before a student may take the Comprehensive Examination.
+NOTE: "Incomplete" grades must be resolved and the foreign language requirement satisfied before a student may take the Comprehensive Exam.

 The Examination Committee

 Students should begin to think about possible examination committee members during their first year.
-The committee, composed of three English Department faculty members as soon as possible after beginning graduate study, and should work with these committee members to develop lists of readings for the examination.
-Decisions concerning fields and reading lists must be approved by the student's exam committee.
-Students should work closely with committee members throughout the exam preparation process.
+The committee, composed of three English Department Faculty members, needs to be set by Spring of the second year.
+Students will work with these committee members to develop lists of readings for the examination.
+Decisions concerning fields and reading lists must be approved by the student's Examination Committee.
+Students should work closely with committee members throughout the examination preparation process.

-Before the Comprehensive Examination begins, each student must add one additional faculty reader from outside the English Department to the committee.
-This fourth committee member (the "outside reader") reads the Written Examinations, but does not grade them.
-She or he participates in the Oral Examination, serves on the dissertation committee, and participates in the Dissertation Defense.
-Students should consult with their committee members about the most appropriate faculty member to fill this role.
-The DGS can also offer advice if needed.
+Before the Comprehensive Exams begin, each student must add one additional Faculty reader from outside of the Department of English to the Committee.
+This fourth Committee Member (the "outside reader") reads the Written Examinations, but does not grade them.
+He/she participates in the Oral Examination, serves on the Dissertation Committee, and participates in the Dissertation Defense.
+Students should consult with their Committee Members about the most appropriate Faculty member to fill this role.
+The DGS can also offer advice, as needed.

-Students must register outside readers with the department before the Written Exam takes place.
-If the reader is a faculty member at a university other than Vanderbilt, the Graduate School requires the following documents: a copy of the reader's curriculum vitae, and a brief (one-page) essay from the student, which describes how the reader's scholarship will contribute to the student's dissertation-writing process.
+Students must register "outside readers" with the Department before the Written Examination takes place.
+If the reader is a Faculty member at a university other than Vanderbilt, the Graduate School requires the following documents: a copy of the reader's Curriculum Vitae, and a brief essay from the student, which describes how the reader's scholarship will contribute to the student's dissertation-writing process.

-Students will set their exam committees early in the spring semester of Year Two of graduate study, and must register their Committees with the English Department by March 31 of that same year.
+Students will set their Examination Committees in the spring semester of their second year of graduate school and they must register their Committees with the English Department by March 31 of that same year.
 Registration forms will be made available in early March.